 - Everest: The Death Zone.
 Dir.
 David Breashears and Liesl Clark.
 Perf.
 Jodie Foster, David Breashears, David Carter.
 Nova, 1998.
 DVD.
 On YouTube Pt1.
 Pt2.
 Pt.3 Pt.4

 - Into Thin Air: Death on Everest.
 Dir.
 Robert Markowitz.
 Perf.
 Christopher MacDonald, Peter Horton, Richard Jenkins.
 Columbia TriStar Television, 1997.
-DVD.
+DVD. on YouTube.

 - Johnson, Gareth, dir.
 “Into the Death Zone.”
 Seconds From Disaster.
 26 Nov.
 2012.
 Television.